 About Me

 I’ve been covering energy and climate for more than 15 years.
-Most recently, I was the founding executive editor of Cipher News where I spent nearly four years delivering clear, solutions-focused journalism on climate and energy.
+Before (re)joining Axios in September 2025, I was the founding executive editor of Cipher News where I spent nearly four years leading a global team delivering solutions-focused journalism on climate and energy.

 I believe seeing energy infrastructure up close and interviewing people directly affected by it is paramount to ensure a well-rounded story.
 I’ve toured everything from an underground coal mine in West Virginia to a wind farm in Australia to a carbon capture facility in Norway.
 I’ve interviewed some of the most well-known leaders in this space, and at the same time, I bridge the gap between what leaders say and what everyday people care about.

-Originally from Washington State, I moved back in 2020 after a dozen years in the other Washington.
+Originally from Washington State, I moved back in 2020 after a dozen years in DC.
 I received a BA in journalism with honors from Western Washington University.

 I love running and cross-country skiing the Pacific Northwest’s trails.
-Honoring my love of nature and spirit of giving back, I joined the Board of Trustees at The Washington State chapter of The Nature Conservancy in summer 2024, lending my journalistic expertise to salient local and regional environmental issues.
+Honoring my love of nature and spirit of giving back, I joined the Board of Trustees at The Washington State chapter of The Nature Conservancy in summer 2024 on a volunteer basis, lending my journalistic expertise to salient local and regional environmental issues.

 Subscribe to receive my latest reporting in your inbox that seeks to unpack what the future of energy and climate holds.